akesterson/defunct-disco/README.md

 you specify operations (like Puppet did) or utilize a higher level language (like Chef did with ruby), DISCO just uses the proven bash shell.

+Every time your module is executed (e.g. every time the disco client executes), all of the scripts are executed.
+The order of execution is determined by alphabetically sorting the filenames, rc.d style; so naming your scripts as 00-fix_perms.sh, 10-correct_nodes.sh, etc, will cause them to be executed in the proper order.
+This prevents you from having to create a separate file that describes the execution order.

 Files vs Templates
 =====

 Files and Templates are delivered exactly the same way - via rsync.

 Files are static files who are delivered on to the disk, and no more operations are done to them.
+They are delivered with the same permissions that they are given by the rsync repository.

 Templates are bash scripts who are delivered on to the disk, and then they are executed, with their file contents replaced by their output.
 Templates are subject to all the same restrictions as scripts (be mindful of the constraints of $NOOP), and in addition, they are ALWAYS interpolated in the safe NOOP execution environment (file modifications will be discarded, and only rudimentary bash builtins are enabled).
 Templates have access to all client parameters via the disco-param command.
+Templates will end up with the same permissions that rsync gives them.

 Definition Files
 =====